 A wave rose for the data subsequently collected from the current location known as Scarborough WB2 is given in Figure 2.17.
 All three wave roses show fairly similar distributions, with most storms from 0 to 30 degrees and a secondary direction of 105 to 135 degrees.
 The 2017/18 wave rose however also showed an increased contribution from 345 to 0 degrees, which also occurs on the 2018/19 data.
-The record from the most recent year shows a broadly similar pattern to the preceding year with fewer waves coming from a south-easterly direction, which could be due to the large gaps in the data between 25th January and 25th March 2022, i.e. certain waves have simply not been recorded.
+The record from the most recent year shows a broadly similar pattern to the preceding years with slightly more waves coming from a south-easterly direction than in the last year.